TX-spatial/SciPy2020_Poster.github.io/Analysis.md

 | Sutton     |          986 |             332 |         5.2  |

 ### Statistics
-The ratio of standard deviation to mean linestring length indicates existence of very tiny linestrings.
+The ratio of standard deviation to mean linestring length indicates **existence of very tiny linestrings**.

 **Table-3 Mean and standard deviation of the linestrings for the four counties**
 | County     |   Length (miles) |   Mean Length |    sd |